ksamuel/matching/README.md

 - DEBUG: this should be false in production.
 Default is false.
 - SECRET_KEY: put here a randomly generated secret key used for session management
 - ALLOWED_HOST: the IP of the server or the domain name to access the website Example values for env vars:
-- BASE_URL: the absolute url root to serve the site with.
-This must match you apache/nginx config and well set the HTML base tag.
+- URL_PREFIX: a piece of URL path to prepend to all path in the application.
+This must match you apache/nginx routing and will set the HTML `<base>` tag.
 - LOG_LEVEL: between "debug", "info", "warning", "error" and "critical".
 Default is "warning".

 E.G: